Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 The Vigenere cipher is vulnerable to frequency analysis if a short key is repeated.
 To avoid this weakness, the Autokey cipher appends the plaintext to the key to not repeat the key.

-When we decrypt it, we use the key to decrypt the first letters, and the we use the decrypted letters to decrypt the rest.
+When we decrypt it, we use the key to decrypt the first letters, and we use the decrypted letters to decrypt the rest.

 ```commandline
 message   : HELLO